 - 2 cups chopped vine-ripened tomatoes

-- 1 cup shrimp stock, chicken stock, or vegetable stock
+- 1 cup shrimp stock, homemade chicken stock, canned chicken broth, or vegetable stock

 - 1/3 cup sour cream